MAsuamah/password-generator/README.md

 The password generator will provide a string of random characters with the purpose of protecting sensitive data and providing greater security.

 ## How to Use

+### Get Started
-* To generate your password, click the generate password button.
-* You will be given a series of prompts at the top of the page.
+To generate your password, click the generate password button.
+You will be given a series of prompts at the top of the page.

+### Choose the Amount of Characters
-* First you will enter the amount of characters you want in your password.
+First you will enter the amount of characters you want in your password.
 Your password must be between 8 and 128 characters.

+### Choose the which Characters You Would Like in Your Password
-* You will be asked which character types you would like to include in your password.
-You have the choices of lowercase, uppercase, special characters, and numbers.
+You will be asked which character types you would like to include in your password.
+You have the choices of:
+* Lowercase
+* Uppercase
+* Special characters
+* Numbers

 You must choose at least one character type to generate your password.
-* When all prompts are answered, a password will be displayed in the text box on the page, and the characters will match the criteria selected by the user.
+When all prompts are answered, a password will be displayed in the text box on the page, and the characters will match the criteria selected by the user.

 <img width="890" alt="Screen Shot 2021-03-14 at 10 57 14 AM" src="https://user-images.githubusercontent.com/77217156/111073178-1a96c400-84b4-11eb-81b2-8e79a059153b.png">